trizzi/pet-store/README.md

 # Table Of Content
-*Project Title
+-Project Title
-*Project Description
+-Project Description
-*Project Image
+-Project Image
-*How To Set It Up On Your Local Machine
+-How To Set It Up On Your Local Machine
-*Libraries And Frameworks Used For The Project
+-Libraries And Frameworks Used For The Project

 # Pet-Store
 This is a small web app project that can be used to order for pets from different locations.